First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases: Discussion

-The correlation between phase stability and geometric descriptors offers a practical approach for predicting the stability of ternary Laves phases.
+The correlation between site occupancy preference and geometric descriptors offers a practical approach for predicting the stability of ternary Laves phases.
 In a previous study \cite{yamagata2023site}, geometric factors, such as the lattice parameters ($c/a$) or atomic radii (r$_B$/r$_A$) ratios, were insufficient for predicting the stability of the ternary Laves phase.
 In this study, the lattice distortions resulting from the substitution of Al in Ta(Fe$_{1-x}$Al$_x$)$_2$ were characterized using three geometric descriptors, $max(d_{6h-2a}/d^{\prime}_{6h-2a})$, $max(d_{6h-6h}/d^{\prime}_{6h-6h})$, and $z_{2a-6h}/z^{\prime}_{2a-6h}$, as illustrated in Figure \ref{fig:distort}.
 Distortions in the Kagomé nets are quantified by the deviation of the $max(d_{6h-6h}/d^{\prime}_{6h-6h})$ and $max(d_{6h-2a}/d^{\prime}_{6h-2a})$ ratios from 1.
 The $max(d_{6h-6h}/d^{\prime}_{6h-6h})$ ratios show that the triangular nets of the Kagomé layers are not of equal lengths, even in the binary TaFe$_2$, as the triangles capped with $2a$ atoms are slightly longer than the uncapped triangles.
 This phenomenon has also been seen in other C14 Laves phase structures \cite{johnston1992structure}.

 It is reasonable to hypothesize that structures with higher lattice distortion would contain higher internal strain and thus higher energy.
 However, interestingly, several metastable motifs exhibit much lower lattice distortions across all three ratios than the lowest-energy structures.
-The metastable structures with the lowest Kagomé distortions $max(d_{6h-6h}/d^{\prime}_{6h-6h})$ contain monoelement Kagomé layers, which are the highest in energy and thus the least favorable as previously mentioned.
+The metastable structures with the lowest Kagomé distortions $max(d_{6h-6h}/d^{\prime}_{6h-6h})$ contain monoelement Al Kagomé layers, which are the highest in energy and thus the least favorable as previously mentioned.
 Structures with $z_{2a-6h}/z^{\prime}_{2a-6h}$ ratios of 1, indicating equidistant interlayer distances perpendicular to the basal plane, correspond to structures with a symmetric Al distribution between adjacent Kagomé layers.
-The $z_{2a-6h}/z^{\prime}_{2a-6h}$ ratio demonstrates to be a valuable geometric descriptor for predicting phase stability, as it consistently identifies structures with symmetric Al distributions and aligns with the stability of predominant phases such as Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$.
+The $z_{2a-6h}/z^{\prime}_{2a-6h}$ ratio demonstrates to be a valuable geometric descriptor for predicting the metastability of site occupancy, as it consistently identifies structures with symmetric Al distributions and aligns with the predominant defect states such as Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$.